mudthomas/playlist_maker/README.md

 This little Python script uses the last.fm API to find a users most played artists with less than 30 plays.
 Then the Spotify API is used to find the top songs of those artist and adds them to a playlist.

 A playlist is also generated to overtake the last.fm users in 'opponent_list.txt'.
+This file should have one username per line.

 I have also added functionality to increase own plays to specific targets.
 I did this in order to push certain artists off of my top 100.